 - Yes.
-You can print up to 50 pages at a time.
-You can print more than 30 pages overall, but you must initiate a new print request by clicking the “Print” button for each set of 50 pages.
+You can print as much as you want, but only 50 pages at a time.
+That is, you must initiate a new print request by clicking the “Print” button for each set of 50 pages.
 Use the Print button just below the title of the e-textbook.

 Q. How long will I have access to the e-textbook?

-NOTE: You must save your notes by downloading or printing them before January 4, 2013, otherwise your notes will be lost.
-See the Courseload 2.0 Documentation (PDF) guide for details on downloading and printing notes.
+- NOTE: You must save your notes by downloading or printing them before January 4, 2014, otherwise your notes will be lost.
+See the guide for details on downloading and printing notes.

 Q. Will Courseload remember where I stopped reading my e-textbook?

 - Yes.
 Whenever you open Courseload, it will go to the last page on which you stopped.
 It will also remember your last page no matter which device you read the materials on.

 - Courseload is available online 24 hours a day, 7 days a week, with the possible exception of 5AM – 6AM daily for maintenance.
 Courseload will notify the Support Center if maintenance beyond that time is necessary.